 Code provision Code requirement Comply: Yes / No Evidence Commentary / explanation 7.1 Where something has gone wrong a landlord must acknowledge this and set Yes Point 10.1 of the Complaints Standard states: "Where out the actions it has already taken, or intends to take, to put things right.
-These can include: something has been found to have gone wrong, we will acknowledge this and clearly set out the actions already taken, or intended to be taken to put things right, and by when."
+These can include: Apologising; Acknowledging where things have gone wrong; Providing an explanation, assistance or reasons; Taking action if there has been delay; Reconsidering or changing a decision; Amending a record or adding a correction or addendum; Providing a financial remedy; Changing policies, procedures or practices. something has been found to have gone wrong, we will acknowledge this and clearly set out the actions already taken, or intended to be taken to put things right, and by when."
 Point 10.2 lists remedies.
 7.2 Any remedy offered must reflect the impact on the resident as a result of any fault identified.
 Yes Point 10.1 of the Complaints Standard states: "We intend that any remedy offered reflects the extent of all service failures, and the level of detriment caused to the resident as a result."
 7.3 The remedy offer must clearly set out what will happen and by when, in agreement with the resident where appropriate.
 Any remedy proposed must be followed through to completion.
 Yes Point 10.1 of the Complaints Standard states: "Where something has been found to have gone wrong, we will acknowledge this and clearly set out the actions already taken, or intended to be taken to put things right, and by when."
-7.4 Landlords must take account of the guidance issued by the Ombudsman when deciding on appropriate remedies.
+7 4 guidance s must take account of the e issued by the Ombudsman ciding on appropriate s.
 Yes Remedies are described in Section 10 of the Complaints Standard, and these have been aligned with the Ombudsman's Complaint Handling Code.